Bone Health Strengthening Workouts for Perimenopause (A 30-Minute Weekly Routine)

 TL;DR — How to Actually Do This

-Bone health doesn’t require extreme workouts.
-It requires intentional loading, done consistently.
+Bone health doesn't require extreme workouts.
+It requires intentional loading — including the upper body — done consistently over time.

 Disclaimer: This post is educational and not a substitute for medical care.
 If you have concerning symptoms, please consult your healthcare provider.